expfactory/expfactory/docs/pages/1-generate.md

 ## Container Generation
 Now we would go to the folder (`/tmp/my-experiment`) to bulid our experiments container.
-We could actually do this in the container for you, but it's better to generate the file first (and save to a repository like Github for version control) than not.
-You have a Dockerfile and a script to run when it's used:
+We recommend that you consider an [automated build from a Github repository to Docker Hub](https://docs.docker.com/docker-hub/builds/) - this would mean that you can push to the repository and have the build done automatically, or that you can manually trigger it.
+After we used the expfactory builder, we find a Dockerfile and startscript for it:

 ```
 cd /tmp/my-experiments